Hamburger Menu Button

 Are you using new, innovative technology (e.g. 3D printing, 3D modeling, drones, “smart” technologies, etc.) at work?
 Do you wish to demonstrate the use of this technology, and showcase how it could be used in the context of a professional planner’s practice?
 Tech demos are intended to orient attendees to how technologies could complement their existing skillset and aid in a planner’s work in the public interest.

-Student members of OPPI will be invited over the summer of 2019 to submit proposals for either media presentations or lightning talks based on their research.
+Student members of OPPI will be invited in September of 2021 to submit proposals for either media presentations or lightning talks based on their research.
 Further information on the student Call for Presentations will be shared at a later date.